bitshares/bitshares-core/README.md

     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo .
     make

-Alternate Boost versions can be specified using the `DBOOST_ROOT` CMake argument.
+**NOTE:** BitShares requires a [Boost](http://www.boost.org/) version in the range [1.57, 1.60].
+Versions earlier than 1.57 or newer than 1.60 are NOT supported.
+If your system Boost version is newer, then you will need to manually build an older version of Boost and specify it to CMake using `DBOOST_ROOT`.

 After building, the witness node can be launched with:

     ./programs/witness_node/witness_node